nudj/server/readme.md

 Allows for end to end testing of all the apps together.
 Emulates the live environment with rebuilding on file change.

-1. Ensure `/etc/hosts` has the following entries
+1. Ensure `/etc/hosts` on your host machine has the following entries
   ```
   127.0.0.1 local.nudj.co
   127.0.0.1 local.hire.nudj.co